schollii/pypubsub/docs/about.rst

 Several users have donated a bit of their time to describe how they use pypubsub in their Python projects.

+*Darin Gordon, for Yosai, since 2015*:
+    Yosai (https://github.com/YosaiProject) is a security framework for python applications, offering authentication,
+    authorization, and session management from a common API.
+Yosai uses pypubsub to facilitate event-driven responses to security-related changes.
+For instance, when a session expires, valuable information is logged and cached authorization info is cleared.

 *Jerome Laheurte, for Task Coach, since Feb 2012*:
     Task Coach (https://sourceforge.net/projects/taskcoach/) is a
     simple open source todo manager to keep track of personal